Club Rules & Constitution

 2.6 Short-term Members may be elected by a majority of the General Committee.

-2.8 Any Member desiring to resign shall give notice in writing to the Hon.
+2.8 Any Member desiring to resign shall give notice by email or in writing to the Hon.
 Secretary or membership secretary before the 31st December or liability for the next annual subscription will be incurred.
 Any monthly membership member desiring to resign shall give one month's notice to the membership secretary and their membership will lapse at the end of the following calendar month when Direct Debit payments will cease.

 2.9 (1) Every Member on joining impliedly undertakes to comply with the Rules and Byelaws of the Club.
 Any refusal or neglect to do so or any conduct prejudicial to the prestige of the Club shall render such Member liable to suspension or expulsion by the General Committee.
-Any such Member shall be notified in writing, seven days in advance, of the intention to consider his expulsion or suspension; the Member shall be invited to offer orally or in writing an explanation or defence.
+Any such Member shall be notified by email or in writing, seven days in advance, of the intention to consider his expulsion or suspension; the Member shall be invited to offer orally, by email or in writing an explanation or defence.
 If a Member is subsequently expelled under this Rule he shall forfeit all rights in and claims on the Club and its property; and no repayment of subscription shall be made.
 (2) Upon a complaint against any Member of non-compliance with the Rules of the Club or ungentlemanly conduct, the General Committee shall be empowered to investigate the complaint and, if proved, it shall be dealt with as the General Committee may deem fit.

 2.10 No Member shall (without the permission of the General Committee) remove any equipment or any other article which is either the property of the Club or in its keeping.

 2.11 If at any time any boat fees payable to the Club by any Member or former Member shall be three months or more in arrears: (1) The Committee shall be entitled to move the boat to any other part of the premises without being liable for any loss or damage to the boat, howsoever caused.
-(2) The Committee shall be entitled upon giving one month's notice in writing to the Member or former Member, at his last known address shown in the register of Club Members, to sell the boat and deduct any monies due to the Club, (whether by arrears of subscription or boat fees or otherwise) from the net proceeds of sale before accounting for the balance (if any) to the Member or former Member.
+(2) The Committee shall be entitled upon giving one month's notice by email or in writing to the Member or former Member, at his last known address shown in the register of Club Members, to sell the boat and deduct any monies due to the Club, (whether by arrears of subscription or boat fees or otherwise) from the net proceeds of sale before accounting for the balance (if any) to the Member or former Member.
 (3) Alternatively any boat which in the opinion of the Committee cannot be sold may, upon such notice as aforesaid, be disposed of in any manner the Committee may think fit and the expenses recovered from the Member or former Member.
 Any arrears as aforesaid shall be deemed to be a debt owing to the Club by the Member or former Member.
 Further the Club shall, at all times, have a lien over Members' boats parked or moored on the Club's premises or moorings in respect of all monies due to the Club whether in respect of arrears or boat fees or subscriptions or otherwise.

 3. Officers and Committee: